openstack-archive/tripleo-docs/doc/source/install/containers_deployment/architecture.rst

 initialization, and stepwise deployment of all the containers for this service.
 The following sections are available:

-* config_settings: This setting is generally inherited from the puppet/services templates and may be appended to if required to support the docker specific config settings.
+* config_settings: This setting containers hiera data that is used to control how the Puppet modules generate config files for each service.

 * step_config: This setting controls the manifest that is used to create docker config files via puppet.
 The puppet tags below are